-Clearly put, the licence will be promptly granted if you respect the Breeding of Dogs Act 1973, the Pet Animals Act 1951 and the Protection of Animals (Amendment) Act 1954.
+Clearly put, the license will be promptly granted if you respect the Breeding of Dogs Act 1973, the Pet Animals Act 1951, and the Protection of Animals (Amendment) Act 1954.
 Once your application form is received by the council, a vet or a Licensing Officer will arrange an appointment to visit and review your premises.
 Although each council as its criteria, they tend to follow clear guidelines to make sure that your dogs:

-- live in a suitable accommodation
+- live in suitable accommodation

 - live in clean and hygienic conditions

-- receive adequate food, water and bedding
+- receive adequate food, water, and bedding

 - get enough space to exercise